thekalinga/books-raw/repo/the-republican-constitution-in-the-struggle-for-socialism/01-article.md

-# The Republican Constitution in the Struggle for Socialism

 We are proud of our Republican Constitution.
 We consider its adoption by the Constituent Assembly to be a memorable event in the history of our country.
 That event put an end to the decades of